stajichlab/PHYling/README.md

   -I directory, --input_dir directory
                         Directory containing query pepetide/cds fasta or gzipped fasta -o directory, --output directory
-                        Output directory of the alignment results (default: phyling-align-20240227-103913-0800 [current timestamp])
+                        Output directory of the alignment results (default: phyling-align-20240423-173849-0700 [current timestamp])
   -m directory, --markerset directory
                         Directory of the HMM markerset -E float, --evalue float
+                        Hmmsearch reporting threshold (default: 1e-10, only being used when bitscore cutoff file is not available)
-                        Hmmsearch reporting threshold (default: 1e-10) -M {hmmalign,muscle}, --method {hmmalign,muscle}
+  -M {hmmalign,muscle}, --method {hmmalign,muscle}
-                        Program used for multiple sequence alignment (default: hmmalign) --non_trim            Report non-trimmed alignment results --from_checkpoint     Load previous hmmsearch results from .checkpoint.pkl in the output directory -t THREADS, --threads THREADS
+                        Program used for multiple sequence alignment (default: hmmalign) --non_trim            Report non-trimmed alignment results -t THREADS, --threads THREADS
                         Threads for hmmsearch and the number of parallelized jobs in MSA step.
 Better be multiple of 4 if using more than 8 threads (default: 1)
 ```

 Run the align module with all the fasta files under folder `pep`.

 ```
-phyling align -I pep -o align -m HMM/fungi_odb10/hmms
+phyling align -I pep -o align -m fungi_odb10
 ```

 An equivalent way to send inputs.

 ```
-phyling align -i pep/*.fasta.gz -o align -m HMM/fungi_odb10/hmms
+phyling align -i pep/*.fasta.gz -o align -m fungi_odb10
 ```

 Or if you're just interested in part of the fasta, you can specify the inputs one-by-one.